These promotions will be applied to this item:

 "I loved everything about this story.
 The style of writing, the narrative, the description of what life was like in that time.
 It gripped me," Read more

-Customers appreciate the character development in the book, with one customer noting how Antonia's character comes vividly to life on the page.
+Customers appreciate the character development in the book, with one noting how Antonia's character leaps from the page.

 "...the canyons, from New York to 17th-century Quebec, her characters come to life so naturally that they become unforgettable...."
 Read more